ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The rest of this section uses the following notation:

-* T_FIRST: the first access token in the token series to which T_OLD and T_NEW belong.
+* REQ_STORED: the access token request that resulted in the AS issuing the first access token of the token series to which T_OLD and T_NEW belong.

-* REQ_STORED: the access token request that resulted in the AS issuing T_FIRST.

 * REQ_RECEIVED: the access token request that resulted in the AS composing T_NEW and uploading it to the RS.

 The AS performs the following steps.

 1. The AS retrieves from its local storage the access token request REQ_STORED.
+The AS also checks whether REQ_STORED includes the "to_rs" parameter (see {{sec-to_rs}}).

 2. The AS composes a new access token request REQ_BUILT that is equal to REQ_STORED retrieved at Step 1, with the following differences:

-   * The "scope" parameter in REQ_BUILT specifies the scope that AS granted to C and indicated within the "scope" claim of T_NEW.
+   * The "scope" parameter is present in REQ_BUILT if and only if the "scope" parameter is present in the access token request REQ_RECEIVED.
+If present, the "scope" parameter in REQ_BUILT specifies the same scope that is specified by the "scope" parameter within REQ_RECEIVED.

-   * The "token_upload" parameter is included and encodes the same value that was specified by the "token_upload" parameter within the access token request REQ_RECEIVED.
+   * The "token_upload" parameter is included in REQ_BUILT and encodes the same value that was specified by the "token_upload" parameter within the access token request REQ_RECEIVED.

+   * The parameters "to_rs" (see {{sec-to_rs}}) and "cnonce" (see {{Section 5.8.4.4 of RFC9200}}) are not included in REQ_BUILT, even in the case that they are included in REQ_STORED.

 3. The AS revokes the access tokens T_OLD and T_NEW, thus ending the token series they belong to.
 The AS can rely on the method defined in {{RFC9770}} to notify about the revoked access tokens.

-   After that, the AS deletes REQ_STORED from its local storage.
+Then, the AS deletes REQ_STORED from its local storage.

 4. The AS processes REQ_BUILT as if it was received from C, which results in issuing an access token T_NEXT as the first access token of a new token series.
 Like for T_NEW, also T_NEXT is issued to C, for the same targeted audience, and per the same profile of ACE.

-   Like any other access token request that results in starting a new token series, the AS stores REQ_BUILT throughout the lifetime of the new token series to which T_NEXT belongs.
+   Like any other access token request that results in starting a new token series, the AS stores REQ_BUILT throughout the duration of the new token series to which T_NEXT belongs.

-5. If REQ_RECEIVED does not include the "to_rs" parameter (see {{sec-to_rs}}), the AS moves to Step 6.
+5. If, at Step 1, the AS determined that REQ_STORED did not include the "to_rs" parameter, the AS moves to Step 6.

    Otherwise, the AS replies to C with an access token response consistent with the issue of T_NEXT as the first access token of a new token series.
 In particular, the access token response includes the "access_token" parameter specifying the access token T_NEXT and the "token_upload" parameter encoding the value 3 (see {{sec-token_upload-resp}}).
 Further details about the access token response are defined later in this section.